Rob Oudkerk

-Robert Herman (Rob) Oudkerk (born 20 March 1955 in Amsterdam) is a Dutch politician and general practitioner.
+Robert Herman Oudkerk (born 20 March 1955) is a Dutch politician and general practitioner.
 Oudkerk was born in Amsterdam.
 He was the son of a Jewish butcher and a nurse.
 His grandfather was David Cohen, who was President of the Jewish Council during World War II.
 He has served as a member of the Dutch House of Representatives for the Dutch Labour Party and as alderman of education in Amsterdam.
 During his time as a local politician in Amsterdam, he was beset by scandals, such as that he frequented a streetwalking zone for drug-addicted prostitutes, while still being a general practitioner.

+When the Labour Party formed an electoral alliance with GroenLinks in the early 2020s, Oudkerk supported Rood Vooruit, an initiative founded in 2023 that has been critical of merger plans.